 While they are well-known for their lavender and white petals, columbines come in a range of hues, including purple, red, pink, and yellow.
 Here are some meanings applied to the columbine’s different colors.

 Lavender and deep purple columbine flower meanings include spiritual evolution and expanded consciousness.
 They are closely related to your seventh chakra, which rules your super-conscious.

-In addition, the purple columbine symbolizes peace – and the sacrifices that sometimes have be paid to achieve it.
-Purple is a special color in that is combines the coolness of blue with the warmth of red.
-So, a purple columbine is representative of a blending of differences and finding harmony.
+In addition, the purple columbine symbolizes peace and the sacrifices that sometimes have be paid to achieve it.
+Purple is a special color in that it combines the coolness of blue with the warmth of red.
+So, a purple columbine is representative of the blending of differences and finding harmony.

 Red Columbine Meaning

-Some columbines come in a fire red and orange hues.
+Some columbines come in fire red and orange hues.
 These colors symbolizes primal energy, passion, and romance.
 They also symbolize prosperity.
-Plant red columbines to bring more passion and energy into your life, as well as to fortify those things that make you feel secure.
+You can plant red columbines to bring more passion and energy into your life, as well as to fortify those things that make you feel secure.
 In addition, red columbines make a beautiful gift for a romantic partner.

 Pink Columbine Meaning

-Pink columbines symbolize love of the kind you have for family members and friends.
+Pink columbines symbolize platonic love, like the kind you have for family members and friends.
 They also make lovely gifts for young people in your life who are going through a rite of spiritual passage.

 Yellow Columbine Meaning